 - Put on tight-fitting headphones and listen to red noise when you are working.
 Red noise is a synthetically generated noise which sounds deceptively similar to a waterfall.
 At Noisli.com you can listen to any kind of noise you would like.
 Choose “brown noise” and “waves”, and you will experience the feeling of briskly being transferred to a beach with large, lapping waves (but without the seagulls).

 - Listen to your favourite music (also in tight-fitting headphones).

-- Write in the word processor Q10 or OmmWriter instead of Word.
+- Write in the word processor OmmWriter instead of Word.
 In both programs you write without distractions.
 You have an empty screen and on it you write text – no tool-bars, no buttons, no menus, no red spell-correction markings, no auto-corrections which guess the wrong words, no remarks that your language is bureaucratic and rigid, no faulty formatting – only you and the words.
 Pages (Mac) has similar features.

 - Close and lock the door to your office.
 “But I can’t — I have to be available for my co-workers!”, you might say.
 Yes, sure you can.
 You might as well have been ill and then you would not have been at the office anyway.